 TGah Editor: Change the paragraph below as follows (#3895, 3896, and 4208):

-An S1G STA that receives a frame that is not an NDP MAC frame shall update its RID counter based on the values of the RXVECTOR parameters FORMAT, PREAMBLE_TYPE, RESPONSE_INDICATION, AGGREGATION, MCS, PARTIAL_AID, COLOR, UPLINK_INDICATION, and CH_BANDWITH of the received frame as described in this clause.
-An S1G STA that receives an NDP MAC frame shall update its RID counter based on the value of the RXVECTOR parameter FORMAT, PREAMBLE_TYPE and the RESPONSE_INDICATION value which is defined per type of NDP MAC frame in Table 9-1a (RESPONSE_INDICATION value for NDP MAC frames).
+An S1G STA that receives a frame that is not an NDP MAC frame shall update its RID counter based on the values of the RXVECTOR parameters FORMAT, PREAMBLE_TYPE, RESPONSE_INDICATION, AGGREGATION, MCS, PARTIAL_AID, COLOR, UPLINK_INDICATION, and CH_BANDWITH of the received frame as described in this subclause.
+An S1G STA that receives an NDP MAC frame shall update its RID counter based on the values of the RXVECTOR parameter FORMAT, PREAMBLE_TYPE and the RESPONSE_INDICATION value which is defined per type of NDP MAC frame in Table 9-1a (RESPONSE_INDICATION value for NDP MAC frames).